The best cheap ski holidays

 - Choose off-peak dates

 Obviously not everyone has this luxury; however, if you're not tied to school holidays, travelling during the quieter periods, such as January, mid-March and after Easter will save you lots and give you access to uncrowded pistes and shorter lift queues.
 If you have no choice but to travel during the school holidays, Easter offers great value compared to the popular New Year and February Half Term holidays.

 - Step off the beaten track

-Certain well known destinations will always be popular, so expect to pay a premium to ski in Three Valleys, Portes du Soleil and Paradiski regions, to name a few.
+Certain well known destinations will always be popular, so expect to pay a premium to ski in the Three Valleys, Portes du Soleil and Paradiski (comprising Les Arcs & La Plagne) regions, to name a few.
 There are many less well known ski areas that still offer lots of terrain, great snow and a more traditional French atmosphere.
 If you absolutely have to ski one of the better known areas, look at some of the smaller satellite villages that still give you access to world-class skiing, without the price tag.

 - Search for added value

 Book early to ensure the best deal on your accommodation, as many residences offer early booking discounts of up to 20%.
 You can also save money on ski passes by choosing a resort that offers discounted rates for families of groups of friends skiing together.
 If you're travelling with children, check the age ranges on ski passes, as these vary from resort to resort, so your kids may pay the child rate in some resorts and and adults in others.
 Younger kids may even ski for free in some resorts.

 - Consider self-drive

 If there are several of you travelling, the cost of flights and transfers can soon add up, so why not make an adventure of it and drive to the Alps?